cloudfoundry/cf-mysql-release/README.md

 vSphere stubs:

 - networks: Follow example from templates/cf-infrastructure-aws.yml.
 Set IP addresses.
 The networks.subnets.cloud_properties field requires only a sub-field called name.
 This should match your vSphere network name, like "VM Network".

+Specific to this release:

+- admin_password: The admin password for the MySQL server process.
+You should generate a secure password and configure it using this parameter.
+- auth_username: The username cloud controller will use to authenticate with the service broker.
+- auth_password: The password cloud controller will use to authenticate with the service broker.

 ### Upload Release